 Don't hesitate to ask for help from friends and neighbors.
 They can provide occasional support, whether it's running errands or spending some time with your loved one when you're unable to visit.

 Connect with fellow caregivers through local or online support groups.
 Sharing experiences and advice can provide emotional relief and practical insights.
 At Commonwealth Senior Living, we host in-person Caregiver Support Groups in our communities each month.
-Our Vice President of Resident Programs and Memory Care, Paula Harder, also leads a Virtual Caregiver Support Group every third Monday, offering valuable guidance and a supportive space for caregivers to share their experiences.
+Our Vice President of Resident Programs and Memory Care, Paula Harder, also leads a Virtual Caregiver Support Group every fourth Monday, offering valuable guidance and a supportive space for caregivers to share their experiences.

 RSVP For the Next Virtual Caregiver Support Group